SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Discussions

 \subsection{Limitations}

-Although we have designed an initial dataset and conducted benchmarking experiments for audio scene manipulation detection, it still exists some limitations which are suggested to be included in future work. \begin{itemize} \item{Collecting utterances under realistic conditions:} The utterances of the current SceneFake dataset are simulated data generated by mixing clean utterances with different scenes.
+Although we have designed an initial dataset and conducted benchmarking experiments for audio scene manipulation detection, there are still some limitations which \blackf{should be addressed} in future work. \begin{itemize} \item{Collecting utterances under realistic conditions:} The utterances of the current SceneFake dataset are simulated data generated by mixing clean utterances with different scenes.
 Such emulations do not quite match with the real utterances recorded in real conditions.
 For instance, the linguistic content of the audio may not match up with the scene.
 The mismatch between the two will not happen in real recordings.
-Moreover, the real conditions of the utterances may be even worse and vary greatly than the simulated conditions.
-In order to asses manipulation detection methods in practical applications, the utterances with a variety of scenes are needed to be collected through realistic environment conditions, such as social media platforms.
+Moreover, the real conditions of the utterances may be even worse and vary \blackf{more greatly} than the simulated conditions.
+In order to \blackf{assess} manipulation detection methods in practical applications, the utterances with a variety of scenes \blackf{need} to be collected through realistic environment conditions, such as social media platforms.

-\item{More diverse manipulation types:} Our dataset here involves ten kinds of acoustic scenes and six sorts of speech enhancement methods.
-As a matter of fact, the acoustic scenes in the recordings are more diverse and complex in real-life scenarios.
-Besides, more kinds of speech enhancement technologies are utilized to manipulated the original audio.
-It is crucial to take more diverse fake types into consideration so that make the proposed dataset be more appropriate for real scenarios.
+\item{More diverse manipulation types:} Our dataset here involves ten kinds of acoustic scenes and six sorts of speech enhancement methods \blackf{, while} the acoustic scenes in the recordings are more diverse and complex in real-life scenarios. \blackf{In addition}, more kinds of speech enhancement technologies are utilized to manipulated the original audio.
+It is crucial to \blackf{take into consideration more approaches to generate scene fake audio, so that the proposed dataset may be more appropriate for real scenarios.}

-\item{Considering cross language scenarios:} The current work only designs an English manipulated audio dataset and conduct benchmark experiments on such dataset.
+\item{Considering cross language scenarios:} The current work only designs an English-language manipulated audio dataset and conduct benchmark experiments on \blackf{the said} dataset.
 It may make the detection methods language dependent.
 But it is important to evaluate the performance of fake detection models in the cross language scenario and for code-switching between different languages.
-In order to make fake detection systems more suitable for other languages, it is necessary to design and develop multi-lingual datasets and language independent fake detection approaches countermeasures.
+In order to make fake detection systems more \blackf{robust} for other languages, it is necessary to design and develop multi-lingual datasets and \blackf{language independent forgery countermeasures}.